-As further described in Note 6 of our Notes to Condensed Consolidated Financial Statements, goodwill and intangible assets with indefinite lives are monitored annually for impairment, or more frequently, if necessary, if there are indicators of impairment.
+As further described in Note 8 of our Notes to Condensed Consolidated Financial Statements, goodwill and intangible assets with indefinite lives are monitored annually for impairment, or more frequently, if there are indicators of impairment.
 In performing the first step of the goodwill impairment testing and measurement process, we compare our entity-wide estimated fair value to net book value to identify potential impairment.
 We estimate the entity-wide fair value utilizing our market capitalization, plus an appropriate control premium.
 We have utilized a control premium which considers appropriate industry, market and other pertinent factors, including indications of such premiums from data on recent acquisition transactions.
-We utilize the entity-wide approach for assessing goodwill for impairment and compare our market value, plus an appropriate control premium, to net book value to determine if a potential impairment exists and whether a formal impairment evaluation is required.
-If we determine through the impairment evaluation process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of income.
+If we determine through the impairment evaluation process that goodwill has been impaired, we would record the impairment charge in our consolidated statement of operations.

-There were no impairment losses related to goodwill or intangible assets during the first quarter of fiscal 2009, which ended on February 20, 2009.
-However, from February 20, 2009 to March 20, 2009, our stock price has declined from previous levels.
-We attribute the recent stock price decline to both industry-wide and company-specific factors.
-Despite the declines, our entity-wide fair value exceeds net book value, and therefore, there has not been an indication of impairment.
+There were no impairment losses related to goodwill or intangible assets during the first forty weeks of fiscal 2009.
+Our entity-wide fair value currently exceeds net book value, and therefore, there has not been an indication of impairment.
+However, at various points during fiscal 2009, our stock price has declined from previous levels.
 We will continue to closely monitor our market capitalization and in the event that our average stock price subsequently declines and our market capitalization plus control premium declines below net book value and remains below book value for a period we consider to be other-than-temporary, we will perform an evaluation of the carrying value of goodwill and other intangibles.